The Carnival (Karneval) is one the most celebrated events in Germany!

 In the valley of the Rhine, or Rhineland, the carnival is very important and celebrated by everyone.
 It started as a way to express, through parody and mockery, subversive anti-Prussian and anti-French sentiments during the occupation.

-It was the founding of a Carnival Club in Cologne (Köln) in 1823 that started the modern tradition of the carnival in the region along the Rhine.
-Now, most cities and villages of the Rhineland have their own individual Carnival traditions.
+It was the founding of a Carnival Club in Cologne (Köln) in 1823 that started the modern tradition in the region along the Rhine.
+Now, most cities and villages of the Rhineland have their own individual traditions.
 The most famous ones are the Carnival of Cologne (Köln), Düsseldorf and Mainz.

 As mentioned above, the highlight of the carnival, with the parades, is around Rose Monday (Rosenmontag) and although Rosenmontag itself is not an official holiday in the valley of the Rhine, you should be careful about where you want to go and what you want to do on that day because most workplaces will be closed and most shops open only in the morning or not at all.